hack3rs.ca network-security

 how-to-study-it-like-a-defender

-• $Treat CISSP as synthesis of experience, not a shortcut.
+• $Treat CISSP as synthesis of real experience — not a shortcut or a starting point.

 • $Map your own projects and incidents to the domains while studying.

-• $Keep your netsec specialization active; do not replace hands-on practice with reading only.
+• $Keep hands-on netsec practice active.
+Don't replace lab time with reading only.

-• $Use NIST CSF and program frameworks as practical anchors.
+• $Use NIST CSF and security program frameworks as practical anchors.

-$ caution: CISSP is not the best first cert for most learners.
-It is most useful after real operations experience.
+$ caution: CISSP is not the right first cert for most people.
+It pays off after real operations experience — not before it.

 certifications-are-not-a-substitute-for-skill

-The strongest learners use certifications to guide study but judge progress by what they can do: explain a packet flow, identify logging gaps, validate an exposure safely, tune a noisy alert, and write a clear incident note.
-That is the standard this site encourages.
+The strongest learners use certs to structure study but measure progress by what they can actually do: explain a packet flow, find a logging gap, validate an exposure safely, tune a noisy alert, write a clear incident note.
+That's the standard that matters on a real team.